1. MIDDLE AGES

 Characteristics

-• Rhythm: Gregorian chant had no beat, but troubadour music and later polyphonic music had beat.
+Rhythm: Gregorian chant had no beat, but troubadour and polyphonic music had beat.

-• Melody: it was modal, it was based on a musical system derived from the Greek modes.
+Melody: modal, based on a system derived from the Greek modes.

-• Timbre: music was mainly vocal.
-The instruments were arranged in small groups of soloists, which sounded high and penetrating.
+Timbre: mainly vocal.
+Instruments were arranged in small groups of soloists.

-• Musical notation: neumatic notation which later evolved into square notation.
+Musical notation: neumatic notation that later evolved into square notation.

 Composers